learn-co-curriculum/phrg-conditional-quiz-vowels/README.md

   "not a vowel"
 end
 ```

 ( )vowel (X)not a vowel

+?: Checking for vowels with `case`

-?: The method `vowels_with_case` takes in a letter as an argument and uses a `case` statement to determine if that letter is a vowel.
+The method `vowels_with_case` takes in a letter as an argument and uses a `case` statement to determine if that letter is a vowel.

 ```ruby
 def vowels_with_case(letter)